 As part of the program's Technical Plan, both STA expansions and Flow Equalization Basins (FEB) upstream of STA's are proposed.
 The plan includes designation of the L-8 Reservoir as a 45,000 ac-ft FEB that will have a multipurpose function to capture, store and deliver water to STA-1 East, STA-1 West, and the Loxahatchee River and for other restoration purposes.
-When the STA-1 West expansion is completed and in-basin storage for the Loxahatchee River comes online, the L-8 FEB will transition to primarily delivering consistent flows needed to optimize performance of STA-1 East and STA-1West as part of the plan.
+When the STA-1 West expansion is completed and in-basin storage for the Loxahatchee River comes online, the L-8 FEB will transition to primarily delivering consistent flows needed to optimize performance of STA-1 East and STA-1 West as part of the plan.
 The L-8 Flow Equalization Basin is expected to complete construction in December 2016.
+The STA-1 West Phase 1 Expansion is expected to be completed by 2018.